 · Financial stability and security

-Career, has often been limited to only a single kind or line of employment for one’s complete professional life.
-However, the outlook to career has drastically changed over the years and now a career may include all sorts of employment choices that range from semi-professional to profession and semi-skilled or unskilled to skilled jobs.
+Career has often been limited to only a single kind or line of employment for one’s complete professional life.
+However, the outlook for a job has drastically changed over the years, and now a career may include all sorts of employment choices that range from semi-professional to profession and semi-skilled or unskilled to skilled jobs.

-Therefore career planning and management is not restricted to working upon the single career of an individual.
-It may also include finding opportunities of a new career line and then working upon those opportunities to build up a future from there.
-So, in theory and in practical, it includes, planning, development, change or modification in the professional career.
+Therefore career planning and management are not restricted to working upon the single career of an individual.
+It may also include finding opportunities for a new career line and then working on those opportunities to build up a future from there.
+So, in theory, and in practice, it includes planning, development, change or modification in the professional career.

 2. Development of a plan or strategy to be able to grasp those goals and objectives.

 3. Implementation of that strategy using the specific means and procedures to achieve the goal.